GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### It is practically impossible to teach good programming to students that have had a prior exposure to BASIC: as potential programmers they are mentally mutilated beyond hope of regeneration.
+> ### Chemical engineers learned long ago that a process that works in the laboratory cannot be implemented in a factory in only one step.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts